Order of the British Empire: Commonwealth awards

+Honorary awards

+Most members of the order are citizens of the United Kingdom or other Commonwealth realms that use the UK system of honours and awards.
+In addition, honorary awards may be made to citizens of nations where the monarch is not head of state; these permit use of post-nominal letters, but not the title of Sir or Dame.
+Honorary appointees who later become a citizen of a Commonwealth realm can convert their appointment from honorary to substantive, and they then enjoy all privileges of membership of the order, including use of the title of Sir and Dame for the senior two ranks of the Order.

-Gallantry
+Gallantry awards

 Although initially intended to recognise meritorious service, the order began to also be awarded for gallantry.
 There were an increased number of cases in the Second World War for service personnel and civilians including the merchant navy, police, emergency services and civil defence, mostly MBEs but with a small number of OBEs and CBEs.
-Such awards were for gallantry that did not reach the standard of the George Medal, but, as an order, were listed before it on the Order of Wear.
-Awards for meritorious service usually appear without a citation but there were often citations for gallantry awards, some detailed and graphic.
+Such awards were for gallantry that did not reach the standard of the George Medal (even though, as appointments to an order of chivalry, they were listed before it on the Order of Wear.
+In contrast to awards for meritorious service, which usually appear without a citation, there were often citations for gallantry awards, some detailed and graphic.
 From 14 January 1958, these awards were designated Commander, Officer or Member of the Order of the British Empire for Gallantry.

 Any individual made a member of the order for gallantry after 14 January 1958 wears an emblem of two crossed silver oak leaves on the same ribbon as the badge, with a miniature version on the ribbon bar when worn alone.
 When the ribbon only is worn the emblem is worn in miniature.
 It could not be awarded posthumously, and was replaced in 1974 with the Queen's Gallantry Medal (QGM).
-If recipients of the Order of the British Empire for Gallantry received promotion within the order, whether for gallantry or otherwise, they continued to wear also the insignia of the lower grade with the oak leaves.
-However, they used only the post-nominal letters of the higher grade.
+If recipients of the Order of the British Empire for Gallantry received promotion within the order, whether for gallantry or otherwise, they continued to wear also the insignia of the lower grade with the oak leaves; however, they used only the post-nominal letters of the higher grade.

-Vestments and accoutrements

-Members of the order wear elaborate vestments on important occasions (such as quadrennial services and coronations), which vary by rank (the designs underwent major changes in 1937):
+Insignia

+When the order was founded in 1917, badges, ribands and stars were appointed for wear by recipients.
+In 1929 mantles, hats and collars were added for recipients of the highest class of the order (GBE).
+The designs of all these items underwent major changes in 1937.